skydinseofficial/Language/README.md

 ##
 ### __Become an official translator__
 To become an official translator, please open a normal support ticket on our [Discord server](https://discord.skydinse.net/)!
+Prerequisites:
+  - Interest in languages and Minecraft
+  - Pass an aptitude test (general knowledge of Minecraft and Skydinse)
+  - Proof that you have a very good command of the languages you would like to translate (passing a test provided by us, providing a language certificate or proof of native speaker status)
 ##
 ### __Text formats__